 See examples of local care technology approaches being taken by councils to support the adult social care COVID-19 response.

 The COVID-19 pandemic has meant care homes need to maximise staff capacity and streamline all opportunities to connect with health services whilst minimising the risk of infection.
 Where this can be done virtually is critical.
-Care homes are limiting visitors to professionals from essential services only, meaning that system professionals also need to find ways to connect with care homes virtually too.
+Where there are COVID-19 outbreaks, care homes are limiting visitors to professionals from essential services only, meaning that system professionals also need to find ways to connect with care homes virtually too.

 The original ambition of Health Call Digital Care Home was to support all older people’s care homes across the County with technology adoption over a two-year period.
 When the COVID-19 pandemic hit, activity accelerated and achieved this within 14 months whilst opening up a wealth of opportunities because virtual care was already well established in many care homes thanks to this roll out.
 The roll-out has been achieved almost a year sooner than the original timescale for the work.

-Health Call Digital Care Home was rolled out as a system to support electronic referrals e.g. into community health and primary care services but also remote monitoring of residents.
+Health Call Digital Care Home was rolled out as a system to support electronic referrals into community health and primary care services but also remote monitoring of residents.
 Furthermore, it permits the creation and sharing of baseline observations to develop a record of what is ‘normal’ for each resident and also identify signs of deterioration.
-Resident information is pulled through to the electronic patient record.
-Further developments planned include wound care, video consultation (including MDT) and undernutrition services.
+Resident information is then pulled through to the electronic patient record.
+Subsequent developments have included the addition of wound care and undernutrition services for residents.
+The ability to use the system for video consultation is being explored as well.

 Care homes receive a pack with tablet and medical equipment to use for remote monitoring plus training and technical support.
 It is funded through iBCF with the council as the lead commissioner.
 However, the council and health partners have a track record of working together in County Durham and in April 2020, an integrated commissioning function was introduced to formalise this.

-COVID-19 has accelerated the roll out of Health Call Digital Care Home which is now live in 93 older people care homes and two extra care establishments and is targeting the following:
+COVID-19 has accelerated the roll out of Health Call Digital Care Home which is now live in 94 older people care homes, two specialist (Learning Disability) care homes and seven extra care establishments and is targeting the following:

 - Enabling access to remote health support

-- Reducing footfall in older people care homes & extra care -reducing exposure and spread of infection by enabling remote monitoring
+- Reducing footfall in older people care homes and extra care -reducing exposure and spread of infection by enabling remote monitoring

 - A process for COVID-19 resident testing through the Trust where they make referrals through Health Call Digital Care Home